csdoracle/Cloud-Security-Day/CSD-SETUP.md

 The purpose of this lab guide is to walk customers through the steps necessary to request an Oracle Cloud Trial account as well as some of the services which will be required for lab exercises which follow.

-***To log issues***, click here to go to the [github oracle](https://github.com/oracle/SecurityCloudDay/issues/new) repository issue submission form.
+***To log issues***, click here to go to the [github oracle](https://github.com/csdoracle/Cloud-Security-Day/issues/new) repository issue submission form.

 # Objectives

 In this lab, we will cover –

 - How to request an Oracle Cloud Trial account
+- Arrange services on the cloud dashboard for easy navigation
 - How to create your Oracle Management Cloud Instance
-- How to add your AWS account to Oracle CASB Cloud Service

 # Pre-requisites